 1. Majority of consumers plan to celebrate Halloween this year

-NRF reports that 72% of US adults plan to celebrate Halloween this year in one way or another.
-This figure is consistent with last year’s record of 73%.
-Most plan to hand out candy (67%), decorate their home or yard (52%), dress up in costume (49%), carve a pumpkin (43%), and throw or attend a party (29%).
+NRF reports that 73% of US consumers plan to celebrate Halloween this year in one way or another.
+This figure is consistent with last year’s record of 72%.
+Most plan to hand out candy (66%), decorate their home or yard (51%), dress up in costume (51%), carve a pumpkin (46%), and throw or attend a party (32%).

 As you can see, there are plenty of opportunities for retailers in every Halloween activity consumers plan on doing.
 It will all boil down to packaging, marketing, and the right timing.

-2. Nearly half (47%) of consumers began Halloween shopping before October
+2. Nearly half (49%) of consumers began Halloween shopping in September or earlier

 Consumers are shopping earlier than ever.
-The NRF says that 47% of consumers began shopping before October, more than last year and up from 37% five years ago (2019).
+The NRF says that 49% of consumers began shopping before October, up slightly from last year’s 47%.

 Feel like you missed out on sales opportunities?
 Don’t fret.
-Consumers are shopping earlier because they like to plan ahead and spread out their spending for the holiday, but a third of consumers (33%) still plan on shopping, particularly for candy, four days to a week before Halloween.
+Consumers are shopping earlier because they like to plan ahead and spread out their spending for the holiday, but Nielsen IQ insights found that three-quarters of consumers expect to get their shopping done by mid-October.

-Retail giants were the first to respond to the calls for early Halloween shopping, with Home Depot coming out with their offerings as early as July, even introducing a “Halfway to Halloween” sale in April.
+Retail giants were the first to respond to the calls for early Halloween shopping, with Lowe’s coming out with their offerings as early as July, with many rushing imports ahead of tariff changes.

 Michaels dropped its first Halloween collection of the season in stores in late June, earlier than ever, announcing a “100 Days to Halloween” campaign.

-Meanwhile, Target dropped their Halloween items as early as the first week of September.
+Meanwhile, Target quietly dropped its Halloween items as early as May.

 4. A love for the fall season is one of the top reasons why shoppers shop early for Halloween

-When asked by the NRF, consumers say the main reasons they shop early for Halloween are that they are looking forward to fall (48%), they would like to avoid the stress of last-minute shopping (38%), and Halloween is just their favorite holiday (37%).
+When asked by the NRF, consumers say the main reasons they shop early for Halloween are that they are looking forward to fall (47%), Halloween is just their favorite holiday (37%), they don’t want to miss out on desired items (33%) and they would like to avoid the stress of last-minute shopping (38%).

 6. Discount stores are the top destination when buying Halloween items

-Shoppers trek to discount stores (37%) the most when shopping for Halloween items, followed by specialty Halloween or costume stores (33%) and online (33%), according to the same NRF report.
+Shoppers trek to discount stores (42%) the most when shopping for Halloween items — up five percentage points from last year — followed by specialty Halloween or costume stores (31%) and online (31%), according to the same NRF report.

 7. Online search is the leading source of Halloween inspiration